 The Group currently does not have an interest rate hedging policy.
 However, the management monitors interest rate risk exposure and will consider interest rate hedging should the need arise.

-None of the financial instruments bears a variable interest rate that is subject to cash from interest rate risk and no sensitivity analysis is prepared.
+As at 31 December 2017, none of the financial instruments bear a variable interest rate that is subject to cash for interest rate risk and no sensitivity analysis is prepared.